arcc-hitt/Order_Management_Microservice/README.md

 # Order Management Microservice with React Dashboard

 A full-stack, production-style *Order Management System* built with *Spring Boot* and *React.js*.
-This project showcases a clean microservice architecture with a REST API backend, a responsive React dashboard, robust validation, error handling, and modern DevOps tooling for observability and documentation.
+This project showcases a clean microservice architecture with a REST API backend, a responsive React dashboard, robust validation, error handling.

 ---